 My greatest ambition is to use my academic achievements as a platform for encouraging young black men to pursue terminal degrees and contribute their skills to academia.

 Though he’s only completed two semesters of his program so far, Hamilton has completely immersed himself in both research and leadership opportunities.
 As a graduate research assistant, he has contributed to studies examining couple’s and self HIV testing within the Arnold School and palliative and patient-centered outcomes at the College of Nursing.
 He is also the president of the Black Graduate Student Association and serves on the Arnold School’s Dean’s Student Advisory Council.

 “Dr. Xiaoming Li and Dr. Donaldson Conserve have played instrumental roles in the two semesters that I have been at USC,” Hamilton says of his mentors.
 “The two of them are very supportive and are always encouraging me to shoot for the stars.
 Honestly, I don’t know where I would be right now without their guidance and expertise.”

-Formerly known as the African American Professor Program, the Grace Jordan McFadden Professor Program was established in 1997 to address the underrepresentation of minorities in academia.
+Formerly known as the African American Professor Program, the Grace Jordan McFadden Professors Program was established in 1997 to address the underrepresentation of minorities in academia.
 This initiative recruits and prepares minority students to become college and university professor and aims to promote and increase diversity in the professoriate.